How Much Does a US Pet Passport Cost in 2023?

 Frequently Asked Questions [FAQs]

-How do I get a US Pet Passport in 2021?
+How do I get a US Pet Passport?

 There are three simple steps to get a US pet passport:

 - Visit to the vet – get your pet up to date on all the vaccines and procedures required by your specific destination country.
 Often this will include microchipping, vaccinating against rabies, parasite treatments and obtaining a health certificate or veterinarian certificate.

 - USDA Endorsement – if exporting pets from the US, you must have your pet’s travel documents certified by the USDA.
 All pets leaving the USA must send relevant paperwork required for the destination country to the State USDA office for endorsement prior to leaving the country.

-For more information, check How to get a US Pet Passport in 2020 [ULTIMATE GUIDE].
+For more information, check How to get a US Pet Passport.

-How long does it take to get a US Pet Passport in 2020?
+How long does it take to get a US Pet Passport?

 The process of obtaining a US pet passport can take a few weeks to many months.
 The time depends on the country you are visiting, as these vary.